itte1/input-dt/README.md

 # Customize Style

-You can change the style easily.
+You can easily change the style.

 ## Simple Customize

-You can customize colors with CSS custom properties.
+You can customise colours using CSS custom properties.

 ```css
 .input-dt {